akmalsoliev/akmalsoliev/README.md

 - 👀 I’m interested in: ML & DL

-- 📫 How to reach me soliev@gmail.com
+- 📫 How to reach me: soliev@gmail.com

 -------------------------------